Matyas-Mattanelli/Asset-Pricing/Readme.md

-# Asset Pricing - JEM092
-## Home Assignments

-This repository serves as a means to cooperate on the Home Assignments for the Asset Pricing course.
+This repository contains the solutions for the assignments in the Asset Pricing course at IES FSV UK.
+The assignments demonstrate the ability to acquire, manipulate a and analyze real world data using conventional Asset Pricing methods.

 Authors: Matyáš Mattanelli, Petr Dvořáček, Jan Kubal